bitfocus/companion-module-marshall-ipcamera/companion/HELP.md

 ## Marshall Cameras

-This module will allow you to control the following Marshall IP cameras:
+This module will allow you to control all variants of the following Marshall IP cameras:
 * CV355, CV420, CV420e, CV630, CV730

 Please make sure, that you install the latest firmware for your camera, because not all firmwares support remote control with this module.